-In order to claim this credit, all or a substantial portion of the employees performing the administrative and support functions resulting from or related to the qualifying uses of such property must be located in New York State.
-To meet this requirement, you must maintain a requisite number of employees performing administrative and support functions during the tax year in which the property is placed in service.
-You will be presumed to have maintained the requisite number of employees performing administrative and support functions, where the average number of employees performing the support functions is at least 95% of the average number of employees performing these functions during the 36 months immediately preceding the year in which the credit is claimed.
-Compute the average number of employees on a quarterly basis.
+Another method to meet this requirement is to maintain the requisite number of employees performing administrative and support functions in New York State during the tax year in which the property is placed in service and the credit claimed (the 95% back-office test).
+A taxpayer is presumed to have maintained the requisite number of employees if the average number of employees performing administrative and support functions is at least 95% of the average number of employees performing the 36 months immediately preceding the year in which the credit is claimed.
+You must compute the average number of employees on a quarterly basis.
+If you are claiming credit based on having met the 95% back-office test, complete Schedule A, Part II.
+For more information on this eligibility test, see TSB-M-98(8)C, Tax Credits for the Financial Services Industry.